What time is David Walliams' Ratburger on TV this Christmas?

 When is Ratburger on TV?

-The special will air on Sky1 this Christmas and will simultaneously become available on Sky’s subscription service NOW TV.
-This article will be updated with a date and time when the final TV schedules are published.
+Ratburger will air on Sunday 24th December at 6pm on Sky1 and will simultaneously become available on Sky’s subscription service NOW TV.
+Find out what else is on TV this Christmas.

 What is Ratburger?